Mongolian literature

-Mongolian literature has been greatly influenced by its nomadic oral traditions.
+Mongolian literature is literature written in Mongolia and/or in the Mongolian language.
+It was greatly influenced by and evolved from its nomadic oral storytelling traditions, and it originated in the 13th century.
 The "three peaks" of Mongol literature, The Secret History of the Mongols, Epic of King Gesar and Epic of Jangar, all reflect the age-long tradition of heroic epics on the Eurasian Steppe.
 Mongol literature has also been a reflection of the society of the given time, its level of political, economic and social development as well as leading intellectual trends.